tianchengzhe/EllipTrack_docs/docs/GUI_parameter.rst

       :align: center
       :width: 300

    GUI will switch to the step with error.
-Panel on the left will display the result from the previous step, with text "Segmentation Error" on the top left corner.
+Panel on the left will display the result from the previous step, with text "Segmentation Error" on the top left.

    .. figure:: _static/images/parameter/3_extra2.png
       :align: center